Many multiple myeloma patients may present with renal (kidney) insufficiency and/or renal impairment.

 - Serum free light chain assay (Freelite test)

-Treating the myeloma should reverse kidney impairment, sometimes even in a patient who has been in kidney failure and on dialysis.
+Treating the myeloma should reverse kidney impairment, sometimes even in a patient whose kidneys fail or a patient who requires dialysis.
 However, longer-term kidney failure is usually not reversible.
 For dialysis patients, the use of anti-myeloma therapy along with high-cutoff hemodialysis membranes can potentially reverse renal impairment.
 High-cut hemodialysis membranes allow the removal of free light chains through their large pores.
 If high-cutoff hemodialysis is not available, plasma exchange may be beneficial.

 The standard of care for patients with myeloma and renal impairment are Velcade-based regimens.
 Velcade can be safely combined with: